Transportation in Peru:

 - Semicama: more recline than standard, suitable for medium distances

-- Cama: significantly more recline and space, suitable for night journeys
+- Cama: significantly more recline and space, suitable for overnight journeys

 - Suite variants: very wide seats, fewer seats per bus, higher prices